-- We can open only one DCs in West, South and East
+- We can open only one DCs in the West, South, and East regions.

 Find the most suitable warehouse locations in every area, and choose a port, which will be a transshipment base between the supplier in Brazil and the regional DCs.